YuriGor/mongoose-slug-updater/README.md

 });
 ```

-Note, that flags will affect both creation and updating of documents,
+Note, that flags will affect both creation and updating of documents. <br>
-so if you disabled `save` and still want slug to be generated initially,
+If you disabled `save` and still want slug to be generated initially, `create` method will not work, <br>
+becacuse mongoose emits `save` event both for `save` and `create` methods. <br>
-use `upsert` option of `update***` methods.<br>
+Use `upsert` option of `update***` methods instead.

-On `update` and `updateMany` multiply affected records also handled, but be careful with performance,
+For `update` and `updateMany` methods multiply affected records also handled, but be careful with performance,
 because one-by-one iteration over affected documents may happen in case of unique slugs.<br>
-In this case `_id` field is required.<br>
+In this case `_id` field is required.

-For `update*` family of operations additional queries may be performed, to retrieve data missing in the query.<br>
+For `update*` family of operations additional queries may be performed, to retrieve data missing in the query (fields not listed in the query but needed for compound or grouped unique slugs).<br>
-For example if compound slug was affected by this update.<br>
-So if you already have necessary data - it's better for performance to specify all the fields listed in the compound slug and old slug value in update query.

 #### `permanent` option